La Martona: First years and expansion

 La Martona was the first dairy company of Argentina, having been founded by Vicente Casares in 1889.
 Casares (1848–1910) was an agriculture producer, who owned a ranch, San Martín, in Cañuelas, Buenos Aires.
 In 1874, he visited the United States and Europe, where he gained experience to establish his business.

 The name La Martona was taken from "Marta", Casares' daughter, who was later mother of famous writer Adolfo Bioy Casares.
 The factory was located alongside the Vicente Casares railway station of Cañuelas Partido.

 The company managed all the products process, from the first phases of production to marketing and commerce, being the first to pasteurize milk in Argentina.
 Starting in 1890, La Martona was the first company to use parchment paper as package to package butter, replacing fabric used until then.
 In 189,3 the company exported its first products to the United Kingdom while in 1902, La Martona starting production of dulce de leche.

 French journalist Jules Huret wrote after a visit made to La Martona in 1911:

 By 1908, La Martona helped Argentina to become the second largest yogurt producer worldwide.
-Apart of managing the company, Vicente Casares had a prolific career as politician, serving as deputy, president of Partido Autonomista and president of the Argentine National Bank among other charges) died in 1910.
+Apart from managing the company, Vicente Casares had a prolific career as politician, serving as deputy, president of Partido Autonomista and president of the Argentine National Bank among other charges) died in 1910.
 His son, Vicente Rufino took over the company.

 On an article published on March 7, 1915, The Sunday Star (the Sunday edition of newspaper The Washington Star) described La Martona as "the biggest milk farm in the world".
 The article was written by journalist and photographer Frank G. Carpenter, who gave his impression about the factory which butter was being exported to the U.S. He praised the machinery used (noting that machines came from Australia and Europe), and the clean-up of the factory he visited.
 His article also added information, stating that La Martona produced more than 7,258,000 kg of butter per year, while the farm had 18,000 cows to produce milk.

 In 1916, La Martona acquired the first milk separator of Argentina, brought from Oelde, Germany.
 In 1923, the company brought the first packaging machines from Switzerland.
 Between 1935 and 1941, La Martona introduced the use of refrigerated vehicles.
 During those years, the number of lecherías (daire products retail stores) increased their number.

 In 1942, "Estancias Martona S.A." was established as the animal husbandry division of the company, which only dedicated to industrial activities since then.
-The ddivision had ha22,000 including own and rented lands in 8 towns, 17,000 Holando-Argentino and 1,200 pedigree cattle.
+The division had ha22,000 including own and rented lands in 8 towns, 17,000 Holando-Argentino and 1,200 pedigree cattle.
 Estancias Martona had also 70 dairy where 4,800 cows where milked per day.